eficode-academy/kubernetes-katas/basic-deployment.md

 nginx       NodePort   10.96.223.218   <none>        80:32458/TCP   12s
 ```

-In this example, Kubernetes has chosen port `32458`.
+In this example, Kubernetes has chosen port `32458`, you will most likely get a different number.

 Finally, look up the IP address of a node in the cluster with:

 ```
-kubectl get nodes -o wide           # The -o wide flag makes the output more verbose, i.e. to include the IPs
+kubectl get nodes -o wide
 ```

+> :bulb: The `-o wide` flag makes the output more verbose, i.e. to include the IPs

 Expected output: